Convexus-Protocol/AMM-docs/sdk/pool/index.md

 Fetch the state data in with the same `Promise.all` style.
 This approach queries state data concurrently, rather than sequentially, to avoid out of sync data that may be returned if sequential queries are executed over the span of two blocks.

-> `sqrtPriceX96` and `sqrtRatioX96`, despite being named differently, are interchangeable values.

 ## Fetching State Data

 ```typescript